Stewart Downing: Middlesbrough

-Downing was born in Middlesbrough, Cleveland, and was a graduate of the Middlesbrough Academy.
+Downing was born in Middlesbrough, Teesside, and was a graduate of the Middlesbrough Academy.

 Downing signed his first professional contract on 6 September 2001.
 His debut came on 24 April 2002 in a Premier League match away to Ipswich Town, playing the full 90 minutes of a 1–0 loss at Portman Road.
 He was limited to just three appearances during the 2001–02 season, plus a further three in the following 2002–03 season.
 His first senior goal came on 1 October 2002 in a 4–1 League Cup second round away victory over Brentford, coming on as a substitute to conclude the scoring at Griffin Park.

 On 30 October 2003, Downing went on a one-month loan to Sunderland, of the First Division.
 He scored three goals in seven matches for Mick McCarthy's Black Cats team, starting on 4 November when he equalised in a 3–1 win at Gillingham, also assisting John Oster.

 Having scored as many goals on his loan as Middlesbrough's top scorer Szilárd Németh had recorded all season, Downing was recalled from his loan on 11 December due to injury to Juninho.
 He was a regular for the remainder of the season, but was an unused substitute on 29 February 2004, when they won the 2004 League Cup Final against Bolton Wanderers.

 The 2004–05 season saw Downing make 49 appearances, scoring six goals, as well as providing numerous assists.
 In a UEFA Cup match against Lazio in November 2004, both Downing and Zenden were in the starting line-up.
 Though Zenden scored both goals in the 2–0 victory, Downing drew praise for his performance down the left.
 Such performances that season saw him called up to Sven-Göran Eriksson's England squad in February 2005 for a friendly against the Netherlands.